Pain-Brioche/COM3D2.MaidLoader/README.md

-##
+## Introduction

-Maid Loader is the BepinEx equivalent of Neerhom's ModLoader.
+Maid Loader is the BepinEx equivalent of Neerhom's [ModLoader](https://github.com/Neerhom/COM3D2.ModLoader)
 While the latter still works and has proven its reliablility, Maid Loader adds some quality of life features for those who wish.

 ## Mod Loader legacy